containers/podman-compose/README.md

 If you have legacy version of `podman` (before 3.1.0) you might need to stick with legacy `podman-compose` `0.1.x` branch.
 The legacy branch 0.1.x uses mappings and workarounds to compensate for rootless limitations.

-Modern podman versions (>=3.4) do not have those limitations and thus you can use latest and stable 1.x branch.
+Modern podman versions (>=3.4) do not have those limitations, and thus you can use latest and stable 1.x branch.

 If you are upgrading from `podman-compose` version `0.1.x` then we no longer have global option `-t` to set mapping type like `hostnet`.
-If you desire that behavior pass it the standard way like `network_mode: host` in the YAML.
+If you desire that behavior, pass it the standard way like `network_mode: host` in the YAML.

 ## Installation

-Install latest stable version from PyPI:
+Install the latest stable version from PyPI:

 ```
 pip3 install podman-compose